NoorUlBaseer/Finance-Management-System/README.md

 #### Note:
 - Ensure there are no errors in the terminal during the setup.
+- Make sure that the backend server is running in order for the frontend to work properly.

 ## Contributing
 Contributions are welcome!
 Please feel free to fork the repository and submit pull requests.